Sylvain59650/lodash-object/docs/Array.md

     // => [{ 'x': 1 }, { 'x': 2 }]

 ## uniqWith
-    Array#uniqWith([comparator])
+    Array Array#uniqWith(Function comparator)

-This method is like Array#uniq except that it accepts comparator which is invoked to compare elements of array.
+This method is like [Array#uniq](#uniq) except that it accepts comparator which is invoked to compare elements of array.
 The order of result values is determined by the order they occur in the array.The comparator is invoked with two arguments: (arrVal, othVal).

 Arguments

-    [comparator] (Function): The comparator invoked per element.
+    comparator: The comparator invoked per element.

 Returns